 - show proof that you have Work Skills Level B, according to the 2011 National Occupational Classification, technical jobs and skilled trades.
 A college diploma or apprenticeships are usually required in these types of jobs.
-The Justice Laws Website breaks down the categories as:
+The Justice Laws Website breaks down the Major Groups:

 - (f)Minor Group 633, butchers and bakers

-- and along with an official job description, show proof of your work experience where you applied the same NOC standard skills in either one of the following employment situations:
+- along with an official job description, show proof of experience applying the same NOC standard skills by either:

-- accumulate 1,560 Total Hours -15 hours/week of continuous part-time paid employment, at one or more jobs, over the period of two years, within the last 10 years or
+- accumulating 1,560 Total Hours -15 hours/week of continuous part-time paid employment, at one or more jobs, over a period of two years, within the last 10 years or

-- although no specific education level is required for the Federal Skilled Trades Program, it is advantageous to earn points based pm education under Express Entry by earning a certificate, diploma or degree from a Canadian post-secondary institution or showing foreign credentials indicating achieving the equivalent level, along with a CIC approved Educational Credential Assessment agency.
+- although no specific education level is required for the Federal Skilled Trades Program, you can earn points by obtaining a Canadian certificate, diploma or degree or by showing foreign credentials proving equivalency confirmed by a CIC approved Educational Credential Assessment agency.